Get Matched With Colleges

 Find Colleges Offering Actor & Actress Programs Online

-Career Outlook
+Job Outlook

 Again, there’s no educational requirement for becoming an actor, but pay and opportunities are often dependent on skill and connections.
-According to BLS statistics, those who earn their living as actors have received some level of formal training.
+According to BLS statistics, those who earn their living as actors have usually received some level of formal training.
 It’s not so clear cut, though.
 That training doesn’t necessarily correspond with pay — for example, earning a master’s degree in performing arts doesn’t ensure a higher pay grade.

 Advancing From Here

 Sure, you might start at the bottom, working as an extra, then maybe you’ll book commercials.
-From there, you might land a small recurring role on a television show, eventually landing more significant roles.
+From there, you might land a small recurring role on a television show, eventually leading to more significant roles.
 Often that big paycheck comes after years of taking work with a wide range of pay rates.
 Success, from a realistic standpoint, means finding steady work and continuing to hone your craft.

-Actors often “advance” by improving their reputation by completing roles successfully.
+Actors often advance by improving their reputation by completing roles successfully.
 As they gain experience, they’ll move on to more challenging parts and better-paying jobs.
 You can boost your profile by performing well and by demonstrating that you are professional, easy to work with, and reliable.

 In other cases, actors might work in the industry for a time before deciding they’d like to become a producer, a writer, or a director.
 While moving from in front of the camera to behind the scenes is a shift, many actors end up moving into these roles and finding success.